 ER/Builder facilitates the creation of index, keys, triggers, stored procedures, views, generators, and domains.
 Other useful features include, but are not limited to, DBMS-specific data models, object browser (treeview), DDL script generation, and reverse engineering for MySQL, PostgreSQL, and Firebird.

-The graphical tool enhances productivity and simplifies the creation, browsing, and editing of various designs.
+The data modeling tool for Oracle enhances productivity and simplifies the creation, browsing, and editing of various designs.
 Oracle SQL Developer Data Modeler provides forward and reverse engineering capabilities and supports collaborative development through integrated source code control.
 It can be used in both traditional and cloud environments.

-This software allows designing your database on any browser, without any extra database modeling tools/apps or engine.
+This software for modeling data allows designing your database on any browser, without any extra database modeling tools/apps or engines.
 A friendly user interface, the ability to create multiple subject areas, project sharing, and other features facilitate the work.
 Because SqlDBM is in beta version, it’s free to use.

 SqlDBM can be used to design and manage large and small DBs.
 If there’s a database but no ERD or physical design, you can use reverse engineering to export your database schema as an SQL script, and then run these scripts in MSSQL Studio or SQL Server Developer Tools to generate the XML database-creation scripts.
 After that, upload the XML statements into SqlDBM and create your physical design or ERD.

 Data management is essential to any business’ growth strategy nowadays.
 With the new generation of open source DBs, developers don’t need to define the data model upfront and can update files in the application without interruption or downtime.
 Best data modeling tools promote flexible database schema design and a modern iterative approach.
 These tools enable organizations to incorporate, process, and analyze emerging types of data and future-proof their applications.